Joe Rowley

+Early life

+Rowley attended Meadowhead Secondary School in Sheffield.

 Club career

 Rowley started his career in Chesterfield's academy, joining the club at Under-15 level.
 He made his debut for the club on 25 March 2017, starting the EFL League One game against Rochdale, playing 74 minutes of the 3–1 loss.
 On 7 April 2017, Rowley signed his first professional contract with the 'Spireites'.
 Rowley scored his first goal for the club a day later, scoring the winner in a 1–0 victory over Port Vale.
 Rowley was released at the end of the 2021–22 season.

 In June 2022, Rowley joined National League North club AFC Fylde on a one-year deal, with the option for a further year, linking up with his former manager at Chesterfield James Rowe.
+He left the club at the end of the 2023–24 season.

+In July 2024, after a successful trial, Rowley joined fellow National League North team Scunthorpe United.

 International career

 On 18 March 2019, Rowley was called up to the England C squad.